E-cigarettes are exploding in popularity, and are being used by both adolescents and adults. They are not a safe alternative to cigarette smoking.

 Dangers to Youth:

-ENDS are the most commonly-used tobacco product among teens: almost 1 in 4 high school students reported current ENDS use in 2015.
+E-cigarettes are the most commonly-used tobacco product among teens.
+In 2018, over 20% of high school students reported having used e-cigarettes in the last 30 days.

-Youth who use ENDS are more likely to smoke traditional cigarettes in the future.
+Youth who use e-cigarettes are more likely to smoke traditional cigarettes in the future.

-Children are exposed to ENDS advertising on TV, social media, and in magazines and billboards.
+Children are exposed to e-cigarette advertising in the media, and in magazines and billboards.

-Although it is illegal for ENDS to be sold to youth under age 18, ENDS can be ordered online.
+Although it is illegal for e-cigarettes to be sold to youth under age 18, they can be ordered online.

 Risk of Poisoning